BZemba87/guessing-game/README.md

 - Click the 'connect' button next to the repository to link it to heroku.
 - To deploy, scroll down and click the 'Deploy Branch' button.

+# Credits

+## Youtube Tutorials
+- Processorbot - "Number Guessing Game"
+- Code With Me - "Python Functions - Guess the Number Game"
+- Wrt Tech - "Python - Random Number Guessing Game"

+## Stackoverflow
+- How to check user input is a string
+- How to clear the screen in Python

+## Replit.com
+- How to use termcolor